itfanr/ros2-wiki/DDS-and-ROS-middleware-implementations.md

 If you are curious about how an executable can be automatically created for each RMW implementation for the above example, it's through [the use of](https://github.com/ros2/examples/blob/release-alpha8/rclcpp_examples/CMakeLists.txt#L59) the `call_for_each_rmw_implementation` macro provided by the [RMW CMake package](https://github.com/ros2/rmw/tree/release-alpha8/rmw_implementation_cmake).

-## Python
+### Python
-The ROS 2 Python examples will generate one executable Python script that will use the default RMS implementation.
+The ROS 2 Python examples will generate one executable Python script each that will use the default RMW implementation.
 For example, assuming that you have installed and setup your ROS 2 workspace, the following invocation will run the Python simple "talker" publisher demo with the default RMW implementation:
 ```
 python3 `which talker_py`